Chris-June/ChatCourse/README.md

 ### Changing Models

-Models can be changed in the UI by modifying the `DEFAULT_MODEL` environment variable in the `.env.local` file.
+Models can be changed in the UI by modifying the selected model from the drop down list.

 The `ALLOWED_MODELS` environment variable in the `.env.local` file can be used to limit the models that are available in the UI.

 The `DEFAULT_MODEL` environment variable in the `.env.local` file can be used to set the default model.

 ## License